THANK YOU TO JUNIOR SUPPORTERS - FUNDRAISERS

 Missouri Junior Holstein Memorial Calf Essay

-Thanks to the generous donations from the Dick Little Memorial - along with other memorial donations from Ed & SueAnn Steele, Tim Ewing, Dick Veraguth, and Robert Lowe.
-The committee is offering a $1000 scholarship to Nora Penn, Edina, MO to purchase a calf in the Missouri Heifer Tag Sale.
-The “Dick Little Grant” is to be used towards the purchase of a Holstein dairy heifer in the Missouri State Heifer Sale.
+Thanks to the generous donations from the Dick Little Memorial, the Missouri Junior Holstein Association would like to offer our Missouri youth a unique opportunity.
+We will be offering the “Dick Little Grant” which is to be used towards the purchase of a dairy heifer in the Missouri State Heifer Sale.
 The grant will be in the amount of $1000.
-David was selected by a panel of out of state judges based on his application and essay.
-Watch the Summer Pulsator for excerpts of David's winning essay.
+Youth will be selected by a panel of judges based on their application and the essay they provide.

 Scholarships to Support Agriculture’s Future